 The partnership is assessed as a couple, but two report forms are issued.
 Both dancers receive a certificate and award.
 Candidates need not have taken the appropriate test individually.
-The tests must be taken sequentially.
 When entering Couples medal tests on the timetable, teachers should write 'C' for Couple as appropriate.